ralexander87/git-table/README.md

 # GIT Table (Obsidian plugin)

+=== MADE WITH ChatGPT ===
+I creted this plugin for personal usage to making picture gallery in HTML/CSS for GIT hub README files.
+Script is made with chatGPT

 GIT Table helps you build a clean **HTML table gallery** from a GitHub folder/repo of images, while giving you a visual way to **reorder**, **preview**, and **download** images inside Obsidian.

 The popup window is fixed at **1377×768** and is designed to fit with **no scrollbars**.